-Just about everybody has done some shopping on Amazon, and more than 100 million Americans have an Amazon Prime account.
+Just about everybody has shopped on Amazon, and more than 100 million Americans have an Amazon Prime account.
 Amazon is now the largest retailer on the planet, and still growing.
-There seems to be no end to the goods and services that Amazon wants to get into.
 From grocery stores to their own delivery services, they just keep expanding.

 If you've ever bought from Amazon, you are probably getting frequent notices from them, letting you know about products you've shown interest in, what's on sale, and more.
 But this is just the tip of a very large iceberg.

-We thought it might be interesting to dive a little deeper into all that Amazon has to offer.
 You probably have no idea of all that Amazon now has to offer.
-If you're a Prime member, chances are you aren't taking advantage of everything you could be: it's a lot to keep track of.
+If you're a Prime member, chances are you aren't taking advantage of everything you could be.

 Bet there's a few things here you didn't know about.